College lacrosse: Division I men's lacrosse

-In the 2022 season, Division I men's lacrosse had the smallest number of teams compared to the Division II and Division III levels.
-This distinction passed to Division II men's lacrosse for 2023.
-The most recent 2022 NCAA lacrosse season involved 74 NCAA Division I men's lacrosse teams organized into 11 conferences.
-The number of D-I teams increased to 76 in the 2023 season, but the number of conferences dropped to 10.
-These teams are heavily concentrated in the Northeast and Mid-Atlantic regions, and only five teams are not in the Eastern Time Zone (Air Force, Denver, Lindenwood, Marquette, and Utah).
+In the 2024 season, Division I men's lacrosse had the smallest number of teams compared to the Division II and Division III levels.
+The most recent 2024 NCAA lacrosse season involved 78 NCAA Division I men's lacrosse teams organized into 10 conferences.
+These teams are heavily concentrated in the Northeast and Mid-Atlantic regions, and only four teams are not in the Eastern Time Zone (Air Force, Denver, Marquette, and Utah; a fifth school with that distinction, Lindenwood, dropped men's lacrosse after the 2024 season).

 From 1936 through 1970 the United States Intercollegiate Lacrosse Association (USILA) selected the Wingate Memorial Trophy winners as national champions based on regular season records.
 Beginning in 1971, the National Collegiate Athletic Association began holding an annual championship tournament.
 Cornell took the first title over Maryland, 12–6.
 Syracuse has 11 Division I titles (*one vacated later), Johns Hopkins 9, Virginia (7) and Princeton 6.
 The NCAA national championship weekend tournament normally draws over 80,000 fans.
-The most recent national champions from 2022 are the Maryland Terrapins.
+The most recent national champions from 2025 are the Cornell Big Red.

-The most recent change to the conference lineup was announced during the 2022 NCAA tournament when the Atlantic 10 Conference (A-10) made official its widely-rumored sponsorship of men's lacrosse effective in the 2023 season.
-This move, along with other moves during the early-2020s conference realignment, led to the Northeast Conference and Southern Conference dropping men's lacrosse after the 2022 season.
+The most recent change to the conference lineup was announced in October 2023, when the Northeast Conference (NEC), which had dropped the sport after the 2022 season, reinstated the sport effective with the 2025 season.
+The last previous change was announced during the 2022 NCAA tournament, when the Atlantic 10 Conference (A-10) made official its widely-rumored sponsorship of men's lacrosse effective in the 2023 season.
+This move, along with other moves during the 2020s conference realignment, led to the NEC and Southern Conference dropping men's lacrosse after the 2022 season, although as noted the NEC's elimination of men's lacrosse proved to be temporary.

 Two men's lacrosse schools started transitions from Division II to Division I in July 2022.
-Lindenwood and Queens (NC) are playing men's lacrosse in the ASUN Conference, with Queens as a full member and Lindenwood as an affiliate.
-Hartford began a transition from Division I to Division III in the 2021–22 school year; the 2023 season will be its last in Division I before joining the Commonwealth Coast Conference in July 2023.
+Lindenwood and Queens (NC) are playing men's lacrosse in the Atlantic Sun Conference (ASUN), with Queens as a full member and Lindenwood as an affiliate.
+Hartford began a transition from Division I to Division III in the 2021–22 school year; the 2023 season was its last in Division I before joining the Commonwealth Coast Conference, now known as the Conference of New England, in July 2023.
+Le Moyne started a transition from D-II to D-I in the 2023–24 school year, joining the NEC and playing as an independent in 2024 before the reinstatement of NEC men's lacrosse in 2025.
+As noted earlier, Lindenwood dropped men's lacrosse after the 2024 season (along with eight other NCAA sports).

 In September 2018 the NCAA rules committee implemented an 80-second shot clock that begins upon possession.
 A team must advance the ball across midfield within the first 20 seconds, and then 60 seconds to shoot the ball once across midfield.
 The clock will only reset if the ball hits the goalie or the post.
 Failure to score before the shot clock runs out results in a change of possession.